-Jurisdictions that use a risk assessment process to determine the duration and reporting frequency of sex offenders' registration requirements will need to modify their systems to match SORNA's tier requirements, which depend on the crime of conviction.
+Jurisdictions that use a risk assessment process to determine sex offenders’ duration, reporting frequency and/or relief from registration requirements will need to modify their systems to match SORNA’s tier requirements, which depend on the crime of conviction.
 Jurisdictions may use risk assessment to increase these requirements as they see fit.
-The SMART Office encourages jurisdictions that use an assessment process for community notification purposes to do so without substantially undermining the purposes of SORNA's conviction-based tiering or other requirements.
+The SMART Office encourages jurisdictions that use an assessment process for community notification purposes to do so without substantially undermining the purposes of SORNA’s conviction-based tiering or other requirements.

 To download all of the documents, click here.